July 28th 2025: Newsletter #23

 Acknowledgement of Country

-St. John’s school community respect and honour Aboriginal and Torres Strait Islander Elders past and present.
+St. John’s school community respect and honour Aboriginal and Torres Strait Islander Elders as the traditional custodians of the land on which we learn, pray and grow.
 We acknowledge the stories, traditions and living cultures of Aboriginal and Torres Strait Islander peoples on this land and commit to building a brighter future together, working together towards a reconciled Australia.

 From the Principal